sdiehl/wiwinwlh/tutorial.md

 Standard ML
 -----------

+Standard ML was a general-purpose, modular, functional programming language with compile-time type checking and type inference.

+Standard ML was traditionally a general purpose language, although it's lack of a modern compiler largely only makes it useful for work on pure type theory and proof assistants and not in industrial settings.
+Standard ML has been largely abandoned in recent years and is a good example of a promising language that withered on the vine from a lack of engineering effort devoted toward the backend compiler.

 Standard ML's main implementation is *smlnj*.

 Standard ML has no package manager.

-Standard ML was traditionally a *general purpose language*, although it's lack of a modern compiler largely only makes it useful for work on pure type theory and proof assistants.
+Standard ML allows polymorphism by means of *parametric polymorphism*.

 Standard ML has a module system and functors.